ianrose/ianrose.me/source/_posts/joule-solar-energy.md

 categories:
 - work
 ---
-Joule Solar Energy needed a consumer facing website that worked across devices to attract new ones and provide resources for current customers.
+Joule Solar Energy needed a consumer facing website that worked across devices to attract new customers and provide resources for current customers.

 <!--more-->